 Injury to feelings claims

 An injury to feelings claim is a claim for compensation for the upset, distress or anxiety that you have suffered as a result of discrimination.
-Members have reported such injury arising in a number of ways including being made to feel humiliated by additional tax demands when colleagues have not received the same, being bullied by older colleagues who were not affected by the same issue, and anxiety or distress caused by the financial consequences of the changes, such as making financial decisions they would not otherwise had need to.
+Members have reported such injury arising in a number of ways, including being made to feel humiliated by additional tax demands when colleagues have not received the same, being bullied by older colleagues who were not affected by the same issue, and anxiety or distress caused by the financial consequences of the changes, such as making financial decisions they would not otherwise had need to.

 There is no doubt that many members have been adversely impacted.
-As well as facing the same discrimination as other groups of public sector workers, younger members that were discriminated against by being moved to the 2015 scheme in 2015 have suffered further injury of being treated more harshly in respect to pension taxation as a result.
+As well as facing the same discrimination as other groups of public sector workers, younger members that were discriminated against by being moved to the 2015 scheme in 2015 have suffered further injury in terms of being treated more harshly in respect to pension taxation as a result.
 Furthermore, they have been left with the added uncertainty about the level of their pension savings and the stress and anxiety of having to navigate the complexities of reassessing their pension and tax position for the years of the remedy period.

 BMA’s group legal claim

-We have instructed an external law firm, Capital Law (with the support of Carson McDowell in Northern Ireland), to act for and represent members in these claims so that members do not need to issue their own individual claims.
-This process is fully funded and supported by the BMA.
-Further detail of the level of representation and its terms and conditions has been provided to members who have registered to be included in this group action.
+We have instructed an external law firm, Capital Law (with the support of Carson McDowell in Northern Ireland), to act for and represent members in these claims, so that members do not need to issue their own individual claims.

 Capital Law has been sending communications to those who are part of the group claim and has issued surveys to collect information that the Tribunal has requested in England & Wales (and we expect the devolved nations will follow so are collecting information for members across the four nations).
 It is important to note that these surveys are mandatory, and you must continue to engage with Capital Law throughout the process to remain in the group claim.